ddrmaster1000/amazon-scalable-infra-discord-diffusion/ReadMe.md

 # Description
-This project deploys the infrastructure needed for [TODO-MY-GITHUB-HERE]().
+This project deploys the infrastructure needed for [the docker files](https://github.com/ddrmaster1000/amazon-scalable-discord-diffusion).
 An Architecture Diagram is shown below.
 ![Infrastructure Diagram](/files/discord-diffusion-diagram.png)

 # AWS Article
-Please use the [following link]() for a walkthrough on how to use this project.
+Please use the [following link](https://aws.amazon.com/blogs/architecture/an-elastic-deployment-of-stable-diffusion-with-discord-on-aws/) for a walkthrough on how to use this project.

+# Deployment
+* Deploy in a region with a, b, and c availability zones.
+Such as us-west-2, us-east-1, us-east-2, etc.
+* Ensure the region you have in the commandline if using the commandline is the region you will be deploying to. run ```aws configure``` to see the region.
+* After running a successful ```terraform apply```, it is required to start the CodeBuild run to create the docker image this project uses.

 # Commandline exports
 The following variables must be exported to the commandline in order for ```terraform apply``` to work.
 See the variables.tf files if you need guidance on what these variables mean.<br>